 2.1 Consent

 The HSE NDTC laboratory does not take responsibility for obtaining “consent to test” for samples received for drug testing.
-Consent should be obtained by the doctor or organisation requesting the test, prior to sending samples to the laboratory.
+The doctor or organisation requesting the test, prior to sending samples to the laboratory should obtain consent.
 If the client is under 18 years old, consent should be obtained from a parent or guardian.
 Written consent forms do not need to accompany samples.

 2.2 Sample labelling